-They may have arisen from the very low level of genetic diversity observed in the PWN populations, which might disturb the analyses of the descriptive genetic methods and thus their outcomes.
+They may likely have arisen from the very low level of genetic diversity observed in the PWN populations, which might disturb the analyses of the descriptive genetic methods and thus their outcomes.
 In an invasion context, a low genetic diversity is usually the translation of strong founder effects, which implies a strong genetic drift.
 Genetic drift, in turn, is a stochastic process whose consequences are random.
-Employing methods such as ABC that take these stochastic effects into account may thus be more reliable than other methods that do not, such as Bayesian clustering or distance-based methods (Guillemaud et al., 2010).
+Employing methods such as ABC that take these stochastic effects into account may thus be more reliable than other methods that do not, such as Bayesian clustering or distance-based methods (Guillemaud et al., 2010; Estoup & Guillemaud, 2010).
 In these conditions of low genetic diversity, we can expect descriptive methods to lead to variable results when applied to various realizations of the same historical scenario.
-We may expect the low level of genetic diversity to produce a genetic structure pattern and/or relationship between site samples that we misinterpret (as in Lombaert et al., 2018).
+We may expect the low level of genetic diversity to produce a genetic structure pattern and/or relationship between site samples that we misinterpret.
 For instance, if the native area is weakly diversified so that it exhibits a few very frequent alleles, it is probable that two independent introductions from this native area (native → invasive 1 and native → invasive 2) lead to samples closer to each other than to their native area.
-When analyzed, such results would suggest serial introductions (native → invasive 1 → invasive 2, because invasive1 and 2 are closer to each other than to native) instead of the true independent introduction scenario, because the interpretation is binary and not based on probability computation.
-Using a model-based stochastic method, such as ABC, a genetic structure with invading samples closer to each other than to the native area may lead to the choice of independent introduction scenario because it is probable to get such structure with this scenario when the diversity is low.
+When analyzed, such results would suggest serial introductions (native → invasive 1 → invasive 2, because invasive1 and 2 appear closer to each other than to native) instead of the true independent introduction scenario, because the interpretation is binary and not based on probability computation.
+Indeed, the use of simulated datasets enabled Lombaert et al. (2018) to show that multiple introductions from a native population with small effective size, and thus low diversity, could often lead to single introduction patterns with Structure.
+Conversely, using a model-based stochastic method, such as ABC, a genetic structure with invading samples closer to each other than to the native area may lead to the choice of independent introduction scenario because it is probable to get such structure with this scenario when the diversity is low.

-The observed discrepancies may thus just be the consequence of the absence of statistical support associated with descriptive genetic methods permitting to quantitatively base the choice of evolutionary scenarios (criticism presented in Estoup & Guillemaud, 2010).
+Overall, the ABC method, explicitly based on models, seems appropriate for the PWN which is characterized by a markedly low intra-population diversity and a very strong inter-population genetic structure.
+However, one should remain cautious when interpreting our results.
+Indeed, the features of the PWN and of the genetic markers used probably push the ABC method to its very limits.
+Particularly noteworthy are the sometimes relatively high prior error rates, and the few – albeit rare – scenario selection shifts when using different time scales.
+Finally, a factor that is probably of particular importance is the incompleteness of our sampling scheme, especially in the native area.
+The genetic structure is so strong in the latter that the use of ghost populations in our analyses may not be sufficient to capture the full complexity of the true evolutionary history.

 Carrying out simulations may help to disentangle the effect of the genetic diversity in the native area on the outcomes of clustering methods and ABC analyses, a work partly performed by Lombaert et al. (2018) who did not use ABC analyses.
 More precisely, analyzing datasets, simulated under chosen scenarios and known levels of genetic diversity, may allow to assess the behavior of these analyses in relation to the level of genetic diversity.
-These simulations would thus be useful to (i) determine the real impact of the genetic diversity on the outcomes and (ii) verify that the interpretations made from these methods in the biological invasion framework are appropriate.
+These simulations would thus be useful to (i) determine the real impact of the genetic diversity on the outcomes, (ii) assess the expected benefits of increasing the number of genetic markers and (iii) verify that the interpretations made from these methods in the biological invasion framework are appropriate.

 ACKNOWLEDGEMENTS